tsafin/doc/doc/1.9/book/box/engines/vinyl.rst

 independently control the L0 size as well as the dump and compaction processes for each subtree, which makes these processes manageable and predictable.
-Having a separate metadata log also simplifies the implementation of both :truncate” and “drop.”
+Having a separate metadata log also simplifies the implementation of both :truncate” and “drop”.
 In vinyl, they’re processed instantly, since they only work with the metadata log, while garbage collection is done in the background.

 .. _vinyl-advanced_features: